Customerly/wordpress-live-chat-plugin/trunk/readme.txt

 == Changelog ==

+We have fixed some security issues with the Form POST for Elementor and MailMunch.
+IF YOU WERE USING A FORM INTEGRATION Please use the new Elementor Form Customerly or Contact Form 7 Customerly Plugins to have a better and working implementation for your forms.

 We are constantly working on this plugin to improve the Live Chat features.
-In this version we fixed a series of bug and included the new live chat version 2.0.
 This includes:
 - Live Chat triggers: Send the right message at the right time with behavioural messaging
 - CRM: Keep your contact in one place and follow your customer journey